Carbohydrates Types & Health Benefits

 In general, beans and potatoes consist of fibre, iron, folate and potassium.
 Potatoes are relatively high in carbohydrates.
 One potato may result in 34.8 grams of carbohydrates.

-Without petrol, Engines cannot produce energy to move vehicles.
+Without petrol, Engines cannot produce Energy to move vehicles.
 Likewise, without adequate carbohydrates, the body gets no energy to function.
-When you are deficient in carbohydrates, your body stores carbohydrates in the area of muscles and liver when you are not getting adequate carbohydrates in your diet.
+When you are deficient in carbohydrates, your body stores carbohydrates in the muscles and liver when you are not getting adequate carbohydrates in your diet.

 A carbohydrate-deficient diet leads to headaches, fatigue, nausea, constipation, bad breath and vitamin deficiencies.